Editorial and Writing Guidelines

 (See here for more details of the Vancouver in-text Citation and Reference list convention)

-Here are examples of Vancouver style of listing references for website/webpage content:
+Here are examples of Vancouver style of listing references for non-journal website/webpage content:

-Author(s)/Editor(s) surname Initial(s).
+Author(s)/Editor(s) surname Initial(s) - if available.
 Title.
 [Internet. publication or last update date].
 Publisher: [Accessed or citation date].
 Available from: URL

 SukYin A. Catechol-O-Methyltransferase (COMT) gene and breast cancer.
 [Internet.
 June 4, 2022].
 Human Genome Epidemiology Network, National Office of Public Health Genomics, Centers for Disease Control and Prevention: Atlanta GA; [Accessed 8 September 2008].
 Available from: http://www.cdc.gov/genomics/hugenet/factsheets/FS_COMT.htm